ORDER EXECUTION POLICY

 The relative importance we attach to this factor is medium.

-In most circumstances, spread bets and CFDs requested by you will be processed immediately.
-However, occasionally situations may occur that prevent immediate execution.
-For example, there may be a delay in execution should lack of liquidity in the underlying market prevent instant execution of our hedge, against your spread bet or CFD.
+In most circumstances, spread bets and CFDs requested by you will be processed immediately unless your order is time specific such as an order to buy Equities over the day.
+Occasionally situations may occur that prevent immediate execution.
+For example, there may be a delay in execution due to lack of liquidity in the underlying market that prevents instant execution of our hedge, against your spread bet or CFD.
 InterTrader will endeavour to fulfil your instructions within a timely manner wherever the market conditions permit.

 Dealing with your orders

-Your exposure to our products becomes effective as soon as you receive confirmation from us that your CFD or spread bet has been ‘filled’.
+Your exposure to our products becomes effective as soon as you receive confirmation from us that your order has been executed and you’ve been advised of this as a ‘filled order’.
 It is important to note that we cannot guarantee the execution price of orders.
 We do, of course, make every effort to execute orders at or very close to the specified order.
 However, due to movements in the underlying price, it is possible that our price may move quickly or erratically causing market slippage when we execute your orders on your behalf – the price that you obtain at the time of execution may be markedly different to the order price.

 With our discretion, it is possible to execute trades through the trading platform outside our trading hours but during the relevant exchange’s opening period.
 Your orders will not be monitored outside our trading hours and consequently the maximum margin available during this period is equivalent to 100% of our margin requirement.